Chat with us, powered by LiveChat

 • take control of tax planning, particularly in respect of inheritance tax with the potential to save thousands, if not tens of thousands, of pounds.

-Additionally, unmarried partners and partners who have not registered a civil partnership may not be able to inherit from each other in Scotland unless there is a valid Will.
-The death of one partner in the absence of a valid Will may, therefore, cause serious financial problems for the remaining partner.
 Similar concerns exist in respect of children, although under intestate succession your children are collectively entitled to one third of your moveable estate if you left a spouse or civil partner, or to one half of your estate if you left no spouse or civil partner.

 There are various main points to consider when making a Will in Scotland.
 First, consider how much money, property or possessions you have.

-These can include, for instance, savings, pensions, insurance policies, shares, bank accounts, etc.
+These people are known in Scotland as beneficiaries.
+It may be best to create a brief list of the people, organisations or charities you wish to leave your money, property or possessions.
+Third, if you have children under the age of 16, consider who you would like to look after them or any older children.
 Fourth, consider who you would like to nominate as the executor or executors of your estate.
 The executors of your estate are the people who help to administer your estate and carry out the instructions set out in your Will in the event of your death.

 Other considerations for drafting a Will include how you want your remains to be dealt with, the appointment of a solicitor or executor to wind up your estate, the making of charitable bequests or small gifts to friends or relatives.

 In Scotland if you die without making a Will then your estate is divided and passed on according to the law of intestate succession.

 These laws determine how your money, property or possessions should be allocated after your death and this is unlikely to be how you would wish them to be distributed.
 You need a written Will which sets out your clear and final intentions if you want to be able to choose who inherits your estate.

 Your widow, widower or surviving civil partner is entitled to the first £42,000 out of the estate if you left children or descendants of children, or to the first £75,000 if there are no children or descendants.
 Your widow, widower or civil partner is entitled to one third of your moveable estate if you have left children or descendants of children, or to one half of it if you have not left children or descendants.